Appalachian hemlock–northern hardwood forest

 The Appalachian hemlock–northern hardwood forest is a forest system found in the Appalachian Mountains of New Hampshire, Vermont, Massachusetts, Connecticut, New York, New Jersey, Pennsylvania, Maryland, Virginia, Eastern Kentucky, West Virginia and western North Carolina.
-These forests occur in deep coves, moist flats, and ravines in the southern portion whereas they are more abundant in the central and northern portions, particularly from the Allegheny Mountains northward into New England.
+These forests are generally limited to deep coves, moist flats, and ravines in the southern portion, but they are more abundant in the central and northern portions, particularly from the Allegheny Mountains northward into New England, where they form significant parts of the Allegheny Highlands forests, Appalachian-Blue Ridge forests, and Northeastern coastal forests ecoregions.

 Flora

 Appalachian hemlock–northern hardwood forests include yellow birch (Betula alleghaniensis), mountain maple (Acer spicatum), sugar maple (Acer saccharum), and beech (Fagus grandifolia).
 American chestnut (Castanea dentata) was historically a dominant tree in this forest type, but it was decimated by blight in the early 20th century and exists today as stump sprouts.
 These trees often form a deciduous canopy but are sometimes mixed with hemlock (Tsuga canadensis) or white pine (Pinus strobus).
 Other common trees include oaks (most commonly red oak (Quercus rubra)), tulip tree (Liriodendron tulipifera), black cherry (Prunus serotina), and sweet birch (Betula lenta).

 Mountain laurel (Kalmia latifolia), hophornbeam (Ostrya virginiana), and rhododendron (Rhododendron spp.) are found in the understory.